 Outcomes of these three parts form the UNISECO scenarios.
 Data and other input from a range of sources including the FAO scenarios (FAO, 2018b), the Decision Support Tools (DST) from WP3 and Eurostat, FAOSTAT etc. (see section 3.4, 3.5. and Deliverable D4.1).
 The modelling framework is depicted in Figure 3.
-This report presents the storylines and a subset of results from one of the biophysical models (BioBaM) while the rest of the results, including more environmental, social and economic indicators from the other biophysical model, and the results from the economic modelling will be presented in Deliverable D4.3.
+This report presents the storylines and a subset of results from the biophysical models and the complementary economic analysis.